-Although Genco is an "electric utility company" under the Act, it will not be subject to the jurisdiction of any State commission in connection with the issuance of securities./30/ Accordingly, all securities issuances for Genco will require approval of the Commission.
+Although Genco is an "electric utility company" under the Act, it will not be subject to the jurisdiction of any State commission in connection with the issuance of securities./25/ Accordingly, all securities issuances for Genco will require approval of the Commission.

 The request for Genco to engage in short-term financing is included above.
-The aggregate amount of common equity, preferred securities, long-term debt and short-term debt financing to be obtained by Genco during the Authorization Period (excluding securities) issued during the Authorization Period to refund then outstanding securities) shall be not greater than \$ 5.5 billion.
-Exelon requests approval of Genco financing in an amount up to \$4 billion immediately and requests the Commission reserve jurisdiction on the remaining \$1.5 billion pending completion of the record.
-Any issuance of securities by Genco to unrelated third parties under this authorization will reduce, dollar for dollar, the remaining financing authority available to Exelon; provided that issuances to Genco's parent companies reflecting conduit transactions shall not reduce the authority available to Exelon except to the extent Exelon has issued securities to fund such transactions.
+The aggregate amount of common equity, preferred securities, long-term debt and short-term debt financing to be obtained by Genco during the Authorization Period (excluding indebtedness issued during the Authorization Period to refund then outstanding indebtedness) shall be not greater than \$ 5.5 billion.
+Any issuance of securities by Genco under this authorization will reduce, dollar for dollar, the aggregate limitation applicable to Exelon.

 Genco is expected to assume the obligations on about \$369 million of pollution control loan obligations of PECO issued in connection with facilities located at the generating stations to be transferred to Genco from PECO.
 Further, PECO currently provides a \$100 million guarantee ensuring the safety of the nuclear stations owned by AmerGen in the event of an outage.
-The guarantee is required to remain in place until the cessation of operation and removal of the nuclear fuel from the core of the last generating facility.
-However, PECO or Genco could seek approval by the NRC of a substitute financial assurance mechanism.
 Genco seeks authority to assume that guarantee following the Merger (with or without the release of PECO).
-These assumptions would be in addition to the \$4 billion for which immediate authority is requested above.